YahiaMohamed90/Final-Project/README.md

  # terraform apply --var-file dv.tfvars

  after run above commands cheack your AWS Acount to validate infrastructure that were be created . ( Ec2 Jenkins Server & EKS cluster with Node Groups & ECR

+After build infrastructure we are ready to deploy Flask-app with MYSQL database on kubernets cluster EKS

+to trigger the pipeline with github used # ngrok to make the